Ho Man Fai

-Ho Man Fai (何文輝; born 24 April 1993) is a Macanese professional footballer who currently plays as a goalkeeper for Hong Kong Premier League club Tai Po and the Macau national team.
+Ho Man Fai (何文輝; born 24 April 1993) is a Macanese professional footballer who currently plays as a goalkeeper for Hong Kong Premier League club Sha Tin and the Macau national team.

 Club career

 On 2 December 2019, Ho announced that he would travel to Thai League 1 club Chonburi for a trial and training from 15 December.

 On 15 September 2025, Ho moved abroad and joined Hong Kong Premier League club Tai Po.

+On 8 August 2026, Ho joined another HKPL club Sha Tin.

 International career

 Ho taking a goal kick in a match against Brunei during the 2027 AFC Asian Cup qualification match.

 On 30 March 2016, Macau drew 0–0 away to Malaysia.
 Ho was considered the best player on the night as he made several crucial saves to deny the Malaysians.

 Ho was a member of the Macau national football team that finished second in the 2016 AFC Solidarity Cup.